 Difference Between Corporate Finance vs Investment Banking

-If you are a finance student aspiring to break into the world of finance with a bang, then you must be aware of two of the most promising career choices in this domain – Corporate Finance and Investment Banking.
+If you are a finance student aspiring to enter the world of finance with a bang, then you must be aware of two of the most promising career choices in this domain – Corporate Finance and Investment Banking.
 Both profiles are extremely competitive and offer excellent career paths with prospects to grow exponentially.
-This article, Corporate Finance vs Investment Banking, would dig deeper into both the job profiles and provide you a better understanding of the subtle differences between the two in terms of nature of work, work-life balance, compensation, and other aspects.
+This article, Corporate Finance vs Investment Banking, would dig deeper into both job profiles and provide a better understanding of the subtle differences between the two in terms of the nature of work, work-life balance, compensation, and other aspects.

 What is Corporate Finance?

 As the name suggests, corporate finance deals with decisions pertaining to a company’s capital structure, actions taken by the management, and the sourcing of funds.
-One of the main objectives of corporate finance is to increase the shareholder value, which is only possible if the value of the firm goes up.
-So, it guides the critical steps to be taken to increase the value of the firm through the appropriate implementation of the available recourses of finance.
+One of the main objectives of corporate finance is to increase shareholder value, which is only possible if the firm’s value goes up.
+So, it guides the critical steps to be taken to increase the firm’s value through the appropriate implementation of the available recourses of finance.
 It focuses on three aspects of a corporation – capital structure, capital budgeting, and working capital management.

 What is Investment Banking?

-Investment banking is a distinct division of the banking sector, and it offers advisory services to help companies raise funds by way of securities.
-It either simply helps the securities issuing companies go public or acts as the intermediary between them and prospective subscribers.
+Investment banking is a distinct division of the banking sector, and it offers advisory services to help companies raise funds through securities.
+It either helps the securities issuing companies go public or acts as the intermediary between them and prospective subscribers.
 In addition, it advises on how to raise funds for the companies.
 Some of the few notable globally recognized investment bankers who have operated as both underwriters and mediators include Goldman Sachs, Morgan Stanley, JP Morgan Chase, etc.

 Head To Head Comparison Between Corporate Finance vs Investment Banking (Infographics)